LethaboTeffo/POE-website/README.md

 Included relevant information in the footer (copyright and contact info).

 <h3> Homepage Updates </h3>
-    * Added buttons to the homepage to improve user navigation.<br>
+  Added buttons to the homepage to improve user navigation.<br>
-        * Implemented button styling using  CSS, including hover effects.<br>
+  Implemented button styling using  CSS, including hover effects.<br>
-        * Ensured buttons are appropriately linked to other sections of the website.
+  Ensured buttons are appropriately linked to other sections of the website.

 <h3>Services Page Updates </h3>
-    * Added products to the services page.<br>
+Added products to the services page.<br>
-        * Structured the product display using HTML.<br>
+Structured the product display using HTML.<br>
-        * Styled the product sections using CSS for a consistent look.<br>
+Styled the product sections using CSS for a consistent look.<br>
-        * Included product information, such as descriptions.

 <h3>Contact Form Implementation </h3>
     * Added a Contact Us form. <br>
         * Created HTML structure for contact form, <br>